 The best person to help advise a nursing student is someone familiar with the academic and vocational needs of nursing students.
 When you enroll in our Traditional BSN program, our nursing faculty advisors will help make sure you remain on track by helping make sure you are taking the correct classes, helping with clinical placements, and ensuring you are maintaining a healthy school/life balance as to fall behind in academic or clinical work.

-For more information on our Traditional BSN degree – including application information, a sample course schedule, and more, visit our Vander Werff Nursing homepage for the latest news and updates.
+For more information on our Traditional BSN degree – including application information, a sample course schedule, and more, visit our Vander Werff Nursing homepage for the latest news.